 to allow the surgeon to look at the function of the valve before and after replacement.

 Your surgeon will remove your current mitral valve and replace it with a new one.

-Your heart will gradually be allowed to take over the work of circulation.
-It may
+Your heart will slowly be allowed to take over the work of circulation.
+It may need